saslaw/saslaw.github.io/content/cv.md

 **Mae Saslaw** and John Bershaw.
 2018.
 Mixing of the Willamette and Columbia Rivers across Sauvie Island, Oregon based on stable isotopes (δ​18O and δD) of surface water.
 American Geophysical Union Fall Meeting.

-## Professional Activities
-Co-Convener, Exploring changes in climate, flora, and fauna of Africa through the Cenozoic	\
-Geological Society of America Connects, Pittsburgh, PA	2023

-Participant, Preparing for an Academic Career in the Geosciences National Association of Geoscience Teachers Earth Educators’ Rendezvous	2023

 ## Awards
 Three Minute Thesis Finalist \
 Stony Brook University